intentrai/IntentR/specifications/ENB-958471.md

 ### Purpose

-This enabler provides integration between the Balut web application and the DELM (Design Element Language Model) service for AI-powered image generation.
+This enabler provides integration between the UbeCode web application and the DELM (Design Element Language Model) service for AI-powered image generation.
 It enables the UI Designer capability to generate UI mockups, icons, logos, illustrations, and AI images through a REST API interface.

 ---